Inspo. United

 respect to the finer things around us in our daily lives.
 And perhaps the greatest common element is the appreciation of craftspeople.
 When we first launched our collection, a Japanese buyer was the first to buy it.
 It was Japan

 that showed sympathy towards manufacturing that valued local things.
-We later launched it in Europe, but we cannot forget that Japan was the first country to understand it.
+We launched later it in Europe, but we cannot forget that Japan was the first country to understand it.

 Was that so?
 There may be similarities in the way craftspeople work with their hands to create beautiful things.